 - Unit Supported Travel

-- Student travel or education abroad activities NOT organized or promoted by a University unit but supported by a unit by providing funding, offering credit, fulfilling a degree requirement, etc. Units are required only to notify students of the student requirements in this policy and provide students with a 24-7 University emergency contact.
+- Student travel or education abroad activities NOT organized or promoted by a University unit but supported by a unit by providing funding, offering credit, fulfilling a degree requirement, etc. Units are required to notify students of the student requirements in this policy and provide students with a 24-7 University emergency contact.

 - U.S. Department of State (USDOS) Travel Warning Country

 - A country subject to a current travel warning issued by the U.S. Department of State.
 Travel warnings are issued when long-term, protracted conditions make a country dangerous or unstable and lead the State Department to recommend that Americans avoid or consider the risk of travel to that country.
 A travel warning is also issued when the U.S. Government's ability to assist American citizens is constrained due to the closure of an embassy or consulate or because of a drawdown of its staff.
 See list of countries subject to a travel warning at http://travel.state.gov/travel/cis_pa_tw/tw/tw_1764.html.

 - Associate Vice President and Dean for International Programs